Mental health is a business imperative

 Supporting employee mental wellbeing

-A year ago, in a world pre-Covid I facilitated an HR Forum at TPP on mental health.
+A year ago, in a world pre-Covid I facilitated a HR Forum on mental health.
 We discussed the challenges of getting organisational buy in for supporting employee mental wellbeing.
 These included costs, evidencing returns on investment, the need to upskill managers, a lack of recognition that it was a business issue, and barriers created by organisational culture.

 Drawing from a professional perspective of many years in HR I saw organisations manage symptoms rather than look at culture and causes.
 From a personal experience of supporting people close to me, I have witnessed the impact on lives of poor mental health.